DebianDog/MakeLive/README-Stretch.md

 **Size of the created ISO will be around 161 MB (with xz compressed filesystem.squashfs)**

 The packages installed by the script can be easily changed, edit with texteditor.
 See at the top e.g. the BASE_INSTALL= variable, add or remove as desired.
+Update 2017-08-18: or by specyfying a config file or by running the GUI, run without option or with -help for more info

 **Below are very basically the commands used (for 32-bit) in the 'mklive-stretch' script**
 **Note that this is written down below just to give some insight in how the build process is done**